Soul Apothecary Hydra Water Gel Cream

 Studies show this ingredient can help calm redness and may help treat the signs of photoaging; however, the evidence is inconclusive and further studies are needed.

-Learn more about Lactobacillus Ferment LysateCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Lactobacillus Ferment LysateCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.